Aluminum price per pound today

 Aluminum (sheet)

-Aluminum's per-pound price is much lower than copper's, but the volume and accessibility of aluminum scrap make it a workhorse of consistent scrapping income.
+The ticker shows the LME spot price translated to USD per pound.
+Yard cash-payouts run lower — typical clean-sheet aluminum pays 65–75% of LME spot, which means at a $1.20/lb LME reference, you're realistically pocketing $0.78–$0.90/lb for clean sheet.
+Aluminum's per-pound number is much lower than copper's, but the volume and accessibility of aluminum scrap make it a workhorse of consistent scrapping income.

 Why aluminum prices are lower than copper

 Per pound, aluminum trades at roughly 15–25% of copper's price.
-The reasons:
+The reasons are structural:

-- Aluminum is more abundant — bauxite reserves are plentiful relative to copper ore
+- Aluminum is more abundant — bauxite reserves are plentiful relative to copper ore, so the supply curve sits lower.

-- Most uses don't require pure metal — auto and packaging applications tolerate alloys, increasing supply
+- Most uses tolerate alloyed metal — auto and packaging applications don't require ultra-pure metal, increasing the usable supply.

 But aluminum compensates with:

-- Higher volume per source — a single scrap car has more aluminum than copper
+- Higher volume per source — a single scrap car carries far more aluminum (by weight) than copper.

-- Easier sorting — aluminum is non-magnetic and visually distinctive
+- Easier sorting — aluminum is non-magnetic and visually distinctive, so a magnet pass and a grade-by-eye check do most of the work.

-- More consistent demand — packaging and auto applications drive steady volumes
+- More consistent demand — packaging and automotive applications drive steady volumes year over year.

 Per-pound by grade